Freakisimo/visual-math/README.md

 # visual-math
-Add visual form to maths
+Make some visual algorithms for math problems